erjosito/azure-networking-lab/README.md

 **Note:** the command above will take some seconds to execute, since it needs to access to low-level routing tables programmed in the VM's NIC

-**Step 4.**	And now our jump host should still be able to reach other VMs.
+**Step 4.**	After a couple of seconds our jump host should still be able to reach other VMs.
 Not over the NVA, but over the VPN gateway.
 Note that ping now is working, since the VPN gateway is not filtering out ICMP traffic, as our iptables NVA did:

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ping 10.2.1.4</b>